 The class every week will be taught in three sections.
 The first section (typically Monday) will be a traditional blackboard lecture where fundamentals are taught and discussed.
-The second section (typically Wednesday) will be in-lecture practice problems to solidify these concepts with discussion and in-class participation.
-The third section (typically Friday) will have a computer component to show the application of the material and enable frequent discussions of dynamics in-the-world (e.g. discussion of current events and dynamics).
-Any time left over in lectures will be opportunities to work on the course assignments.
-In class, students will be expected to participate via inclass "quizzes".
+The second section (typically Wednesday) will be in-lecture applications to solidify these concepts with discussion and in-class participation.
+The third section (typically Friday) will have a computer component to show the application of the material and enable frequent discussions).
+In class, students will be expected to participate via in-class "quizzes".
 These will not be necessarily marked for correctness, but rather effort.
 Throughout the week there may be pre-recorded lectures for students to watch to expedite the learning process and save time in class.
 All-in-all, this type of class is created to facilitate a blend of theory and application.
 The structure may evolve through the semester due to pacing and remaining on schedule.

 Outside of class, most weeks there will be canvas quizzes.
 These quizzes are intended to reinforce knowledge and understand gaps.
 The quizzes can be taken as many times as possible during a one week period.
-However, each attempt will lower the grade by every retake between 2%-5%, with a minimum lower score of 80%.
+However, each attempt will lower the grade for the question attempted, with a minimum lower score of 80% for the entire quiz.
 However, this minimum score is only guaranteed if at every retry the student in the comment portion of the quiz explains why they got the question wrong in the first place and why they chose their current answer.
-If this is not sufficient, then the instructor may deduct further to lower the score below 80%.
+If the answer is not sufficient, then the instructor may deduct further to lower the score below 80%.
 The quizzes are not intended to be difficult or take too much time, but to ensure concepts are not forgotten between assignments.
+Note that for "Checkbox" questions, retakes can be done immediately on those questions, for free response, those will be graded once a day, approximately at 10 pm.

-Assignments will typically (but not always) consist of a traditional dynamics problem and a topic specific problem selected by the student.
-These topic specific problems represent the application of fundamentals to a variety of domains (land, sea, air, space, etc.) that will carry on through the semester.
-The student is only needed to do one of these topic specific problems, and can switch tracks (e.g. from air to sea or air to space) if they want to.
-The point is to give students exposure to all types of problems.
+Assignments will typically (but not always) consist of a single, multi-step problem reflecting the topic of the last 2-3 weeks is plus the quizzes preceding up to it, resulting in the creation and validation of methods that can be implemented on satellites.
+The format of each of the problem will consist of a theory portion and a coding portion.
+The theory portion is to serve as the way students can conceptually verify the methodologies will achieve desired goals.
 Students need to show all their work for full credit.
 Partial credit will be given to students who show their process.
-If a student is cannot arrive at the answer, highlighting that the answer is incorrect with an explanation of why may also result in partial credit.
+If a student cannot arrive at the answer, highlighting that the answer is incorrect with an explanation of why may also result in partial credit.
 Recognizing something is wrong is sometimes just as important as getting something right.
-Please ensure that the assignments are legible, as points are difficult to give if the process cannot be followed, with answers circled or boxed.
+Please ensure that the assignments are legible, as points are difficult to give if the process cannot be followed.
+All answers will be filled out on a text template and be boxed on written work.
 The primary form of submission will be through Canvas, but if not possible, other acceptable forms of submission will be used as approved by the university.